yugabyte/yugabyte-db/docs/content/preview/migrate/performance.md

 {{< note title="Note" >}}

-- With increased optimisations, the CPU usage also shoots up.
-Permitting the CPU usage beyond 60% may not be advisable as the database requires some cycles to do it's internal operations.
+- The more optimizations you use, the more CPU you will require.
+Allowing CPU use greater than 60% may not be advisable as the database requires some cycles for internal operations.

 - These performance optimizations apply whether you are importing data using the yb-voyager [import data command](../migrate-steps/#import-data) or the [import data file command](../migrate-steps/#import-data-file).